Need Help? Give us a call.

 Wells Fargo recommends this account for home-based businesses, nonprofits, and other small businesses with limited banking activity.

 Bank OZK, formerly called Bank of the Ozarks, offers small business checking for businesses across the country who are looking for no monthly fees and no minimum monthly balance.
-Their Small Business Checking account option is best for startups and businesses with low transaction volumes.
+The Bank OZK Small Business Checking account is best for startups and businesses with low transaction volumes.

 An opening balance of just $100 gets you 250 transactions, no monthly service fees, and no minimum balance per month.
 That said, keep an eye on additional transactions, as $0.50 each can add up to bigger costs over time.